-‘The Wrong Student’: On Lifetime Movie High School Soccer Coach Has Teen Stalker
+‘The Wrong Student’ Lifetime Movie: High School Soccer Coach Has Teen Stalker

 Actress Jessica Morris (via IMDB)

 “Jessica was raised in Florida; where she began doing local theatre and dancing competitively, while modeling internationally.
-Jessica relocated to New York where she portrayed Jen on ABC’s “One Life to Live” for 5 years.
+Jessica relocated to New York where she portrayed Jen on ABC’s ‘One Life to Live’ for 5 years.
 Back in Los Angeles, she has been doing guest-star appearances on television and starring in numerous independent films.
-Best known for her provocative role in Universal’s “Role Models”.
+Best known for her provocative role in Universal’s ‘Role Models’.
 Jessica loves cooking, practicing yoga, hiking, and has just discovered her passion for writing.”

 Actor Jason Shane Scott (via IMDB)

-The Wrong Student On Lifetime is produced by Hybrid Production Company with Barry Barnholtz executive producing, along with David DeCoteau and Jeffrey Schenck.
+The Wrong Student on Lifetime is produced by Hybrid Production Company with Barry Barnholtz executive producing, along with David DeCoteau and Jeffrey Schenck.
 Produced in the United States, the television premiere of Lifetime’s The Wrong Student airs this Saturday, March 11, at 8/7 p.m.
 Central.
-Be sure to also look out for an airing of another Lifetime movie titled A Deadly Affair.
+Be sure to also look out for an airing of another Lifetime movie, titled A Deadly Affair.

 Killer Coach was a similar movie that aired on Lifetime.
 Read about that one here.